 Using a grout float is messy business but basically straightforward.
 You dab some grout onto your tool and start spreading it across the tiles, holding the tool at a 45-degree angle.
 The principle is the same whether you are grouting indoors, for a bathroom, or in patio work in the yard, when laying tile for an outdoor patio.

 While on the subject of cleanliness, remember, too to keep your grout float clean.
-Periodically rinse off your grout float.
+Periodically rinse off your grout float in one of the buckets.
 It will be easier to spread the grout if the tool is clean.

 If you are undertaking a large DIY project, choose a grout float that feels comfortable in your hand.
 Try out different models at the hardware store before buying.
 If you have a big job in front of you, a little bit of extra comfort makes a huge difference.